Language selection

 Assessing effectiveness

-Between the coming into force of the Act on January 1, 2024, and March 31, 2024, no actions have been taken to assess the effectiveness in preventing and reducing risks of forced labour and child labour in our activities and supply chains.
+During fiscal year 2024–25, training was the focus of FINTRAC to raise awareness of the prevalence and impact of forced labour and child labour in supply chain.
+No actions have been taken to assess the effectiveness in preventing and reducing risks of forced labour and child labour in our activities and supply chains.

 FINTRAC is committed to engaging with other government departments and procurement SMEs such as PSPC and SSC to bolster and improve its effectiveness in identifying and reducing forced labour and child labour in activities and supply chains.